 Types of case studies

-Different industries need to test different skills and therefore depending on whether you’re applying to management consultancies, strategy consultancies or investment banking, your case study will be slightly different.
-Here are some examples of different approaches across industries;
+Different industries need to test different skills.
+So, depending on whether you’re applying to management consultancies, strategy consultancies or investment banking, your case study will be slightly different.
+There will be different approaches for each of the following:

 How to answer the case study